 This is very much translatable off the mat.

-When things we value are disrupted, our emotional responses can range from the first or second outcomes above, which can generate strong feelings and swing your emotions wildly - from anger because your “normal” has been disrupted to drastically changing things by dropping the old completely because you’re so high on the new.
+When things we value are disrupted, our emotional responses can go through all of the above, which can generate strong and wild emotional swings - from anger, because your “normal” has been disrupted to drastically changing things by dropping the old completely because you’re so high on the new.

-The second part after choosing our response is not letting the emotional weight linger in the mind and heart.
+The second part after choosing our response is not letting the emotional weight linger in the psyche.

-The knowledge that our emotional responses and aftermath can come from conscious decision making is strongly liberating – we are in control and free to choose.
+The knowledge that our emotional responses, and the aftermath, can come from conscious decision making is strongly liberating – we are in control and free to choose.